-How you think affects your health
+Did you know that how you think affects your health?

 That is one of the larger findings from the field of positive psychology.
 For example, those with a more optimistic perspective live longer, can recover from illness faster, and are more likely to engage in positive health behaviors (exercising, not smoking, etc…).
 This research article is a review of 137 studies which explore the relationship between positive thought and positive health.

 - The research in positivity and health that predates the positive psychology movement.

 - The possible mechanisms through which positive thought impacts health.